Cao Cao: King of Wei

 In late May or June 217, Emperor Xian allowed Cao Cao to have his personal jingqi (旌旗; a banner) and have imperial guards clear the path when Cao travelled around.
 In late June or July, Cao Cao had a pangong (泮宮) (Note: A pangong (泮宮) was an educational institution for the sons of nobles and aristocrats.) constructed.
 In July or August, Hua Xin was appointed as Imperial Counsellor (御史大夫).
 Cao Cao also established the office of the Minister of the Guards (衞尉) in his vassal kingdom.
 In November or December, Emperor Xian granted more ceremonial privileges to Cao Cao: have twelve fringes of pearls on his crown; ride in a golden carriage pulled by six horses; have five other carriages to accompany his main carriage when he travelled around.
 Cao Cao's son, Cao Pi, who was serving as General of the Household for All Purposes (五官中郎將) in the Han imperial court, was designated as the Crown Prince (太子) of Cao Cao's vassal kingdom.

 In February or early March 218, the imperial physician Ji Ben, along with Geng Ji (耿紀), Wei Huang (韋晃) and others, started a rebellion in the imperial capital Xuchang and attacked the camp of Wang Bi (王必), a chief clerk under Cao Cao.
 Wang Bi suppressed the revolt with the aid of Yan Kuang (嚴匡), an Agriculture General of the Household (典農中郎將).

 In late July or August 219, Cao Cao designated his formal spouse, Lady Bian, as his queen consort.
 Some months later, Sun Quan wrote to Cao Cao, expressing his desire to submit to Cao Cao and urging Cao Cao to take the throne from Emperor Xian.
 Cao Cao showed Sun Quan's letter to his subordinates and remarked: "This kid wants me to put myself on top of a fire!"
 Chen Qun, Huan Jie and Xiahou Dun also urged Cao Cao to usurp the imperial throne from Emperor Xian, but Cao Cao refused.

-Death (220)
+Death and burial (220)

-Fresco of a tomb in Luoyang dated to the Cao Wei period (220–266 AD), showing seated man wearing black hanfu silk robes and jinxian guan.

 Cao Cao died on 15 March 220 in Luoyang at the age of 66 (by East Asian age reckoning).
 He was granted the posthumous title "King Wu" (武王; "martial king") by Emperor Xian.
 His will instructed that he be buried near Ximen Bao's tomb in Ye without gold and jade treasures, and that his subjects on duty at the frontier were to stay in their posts and not attend the funeral as, in his own words, "the country is still unstable".
 He was buried on 11 April 220 in the Gaoling (高陵; "high mausoleum").
 In December 220 or early January 221, after Cao Pi forced Emperor Xian to abdicate the throne in his favour and established the state of Cao Wei, he granted his father the posthumous title "Emperor Wu" (武皇帝; "Martial Emperor") and the temple name "Taizu" (太祖; "Grand Ancestor").